 Call us for free estimates on your construction needs in any of our fields of expertise.

 Molds are a part of our natural environment.
 They can be found everywhere, indoors and outdoors.
-Molds gradually destroy the things they grow on, and they can have devastating effect on your lungs if they are inhaled.
+Molds gradually destroy the things they grow on, and they can have devastating effects on your lungs if they are inhaled.
 There is no practical way to totally eliminate the spores that they grow from.
 If you have mold in your home or other building, you must clean up the mold and eliminate sources of moisture that can promote new growth from spores.

 SEMCO has been a go-to contractor for mold remediation for over fifteen years.
-Our project managers can discuss your situation with you, can assess the severity of your mold problem, and can recommend what actions you might want to take.
-If you decide to hire SEMCO to help you deal with mold, you can count on our personnel to know what they are doing, and to do it thoroughly, with care, and with consideration for not damaging your property.
+Our project managers can discuss your situation with you, assess the severity of your mold problem, and recommend what actions you might want to take.
+If you decide to hire SEMCO to help you deal with mold, you can count on our personnel to know what they are doing and to do it thoroughly, with care, and with consideration for not damaging your property.

-SEMCO has over 15 years experience and expertise in abatement of lead paint in construction.
+SEMCO has over 15 years of experience and expertise in abatement of lead paint in construction.
 For eight years Jim Haltigan, our founder, has been the lead contractor member of the Virginia State Board for Asbestos, Lead, and Home Inspectors.
 If you have a lead paint problem, SEMCO is your go-to contractor for remediation.

 The word "demolition" brings to mind an image of tearing down buildings, clearing the space for new construction to replace the old.
 However, most demolition is not total removal.
-Rather, most demolition that takes place in construction is removal of what is no longer needed in order to renovate, modernize, and upgrade a structure to suit new needs and new equipment.
+Rather, most demolition that takes place in construction is the removal of what is no longer needed in order to renovate, modernize, and upgrade a structure to suit new needs and new equipment.

-At the small end of the spectrum, this type of job could be the first step for a homeowner to add an extension to his home; for example, cutting through inner and outer walls where the extension will connect, including removal of ceilings and floors in the affected areas.
+At the small end of the spectrum, this type of job could be the first step for a homeowner to add an extension to his home; for example, cutting through the inner and outer walls where the extension will connect, including removal of ceilings and floors in the affected areas.